-The best way to avoid these potential pitfalls is to be prepared.
-Wearing the correct clothing, staying hydrated, and walking during optimal hours will help ensure you have a successful workout.
+The best way to avoid potential pitfalls - like sunburn, dehydration and heat exhaustion - is to be prepared.
+Wearing the correct clothing, staying hydrated and working out during optimal hours will help ensure you have a successful workout.

-Temps tend to be more bearable first thing in the morning or later in the day when the sun isn’t directly overhead, explains Michelle Lovitt, an exercise physiologist and trainer in Los Angeles.
-No matter what time you go for a walk, always wear sunscreen, she adds.
-If you have to work out during the middle of the day, consider shortening the length of your walk to avoid overexerting yourself in the hot weather.
+Temperatures tend to be more bearable first thing in the morning or later in the day when the sun isn’t directly overhead, explains Michelle Lovitt, an exercise physiologist and trainer in Los Angeles.
+No matter what time you head outside, always wear sunscreen, she adds.
+If you have to work out during the middle of the day, consider shortening the length of your workout to avoid overexerting yourself in the hot weather.

 Staying properly hydrated is always important, and it’s extra important when you’re exercising in the heat.
-During your workout, experts at the American Council on Exercise recommend drinking seven to 10 ounces of fluid every 10 to 20 minutes.
 “Freeze a water bottle the night before and carry it with you,” says Lovitt.
-“It will keep you cool and hydrated during your walk, especially as the ice melts.”
+“It will keep you cool and hydrated during your workout, especially as the ice melts.”

-It’s not just the temperature that matters—relative humidity plays a big role in how hot it feels during your outdoor walk, explains Lovitt.
-“Humidity impacts the ability of the body to cool itself off because sweat doesn’t evaporate from the skin [quickly].
-As a result, the temperature feels much hotter than the temperature actually reads.”
+It’s not just the temperature that matters: relative humidity plays a big role in how hot it feels during your outdoor workout, explains Lovitt.
+“Humidity impacts the ability of the body to cool itself off, because sweat doesn’t evaporate from the skin as quickly.
+As a result, the temperature feels much hotter than it actually reads.”

-When the temps are hot and you’re sweating (everywhere), blisters are a major concern—and a major workout buzzkill.
+When the temperature's climbing and you’re sweating (everywhere), blisters are a major concern, and a major workout buzzkill.
 “Wear a shoe that breathes and fits just right,” explains Kast.
 In addition to the fit, take the material into consideration.
 Look for airy mesh or a light fabric and avoid leather sneakers if possible, she adds.

 It’s natural to feel sweaty and tired when you’re exercising.
-It is called “working out” for a reason.
+It's called “working out” for a reason!
 However, when you’re exercising in the heat, it’s important to be diligent about looking for symptoms of exhaustion or dehydration.
-Feeling nauseated, experiencing dry mouth, losing color in your skin, and feeling confused, dizzy, or faint are potential warning signs explains Lindsey Clayton, a New York City–based trainer and co-founder of the Brave Body Project.
-“If you're excessively sweating, light-headed, or nauseated, you should take your walk indoors or shorten it,” she says.
+Feeling nauseated, experiencing dry mouth, losing colour in your skin, and feeling confused, dizzy, or faint are potential warning signs explains Lindsey Clayton, a New York City based trainer and co-founder of the Brave Body Project.
+“If you're excessively sweating, light-headed, or nauseated, you should complete your workout indoors or shorten it,” she says.

-Instead of heading outside and logging high-mileage walks, aim for a shorter workout of speed-walking intervals or tackling a few incline hills.
-If you’re doing an interval workout of walking bursts followed by recovery periods, extend your rest breaks longer than normal.
+Instead of heading outside and logging high-mileage walks, jogs or cycles, aim for a shorter workout of speed-walking intervals or tackling a few incline hills.
+If you’re doing an interval workout of walking bursts followed by recovery periods, take longer rest breaks than usual.
 Kast suggests keeping a 1:1 work-to-rest ratio or one with a higher rest period.

-Your inclination may be to go as bare as possible, but a shirt that wicks away sweat and has some room and can be a great makeshift towel for wiping sweat or dirt off your face is a better choice, explains Kast.
+Your inclination may be to go as bare as possible, but a shirt that wicks away sweat can be a great makeshift towel for wiping sweat or dirt off your face, and may ultimately be a better choice, explains Kast.